 When it comes to planning a birthday party for that extraordinary child in your family, you probably want to do everything you can to make their big day as fun as possible.
 That could require a little thinking outside the box.
-Here are five creative tips to making your child's birthday party magically memorable.
+Here are five tips for an extra special child's birthday party.

 1. Concentrate on Cool Characters